IBM-Design/design-website/src/content/approach/design-philosophy/design-philosophy.md

 <tile
   size="md"
   background="#383838"
-  title_one="See how our design philosophy is influencing the way we design everything.">
+  title_one="See how our design philosophy is influencing the way we design everything." tile_name="IBM Design Language">
   <img src="../../global/images/lg_design_language.png" alt="Geometric shapes"/>
 </tile>